actions/runner/docs/adrs/0549-composite-run-steps.md

 **In this ADR, we only support running multiple run steps in an Action.** In doing so, we build in support for mapping and flowing the inputs, outputs, and env variables (ex: All nested steps should have access to its parents' input variables and nested steps can overwrite the input variables).

+## Composite Run Steps Features
+This feature supports at the top action leve:
+- name
+- description
+- inputs
+- runs
+- outputs

+This feature supports at the run step level:
+- name
+- id
+- run
+- env
+- shell
+- working-directory

+This feature **does not support** at the run step level:
+- timeout-minutes
+- secrets
+- conditionals (needs, if, etc.)
+- continue-on-error

 ### Steps

 Example `workflow.yml`